reinhart1010/nix/docs/en/common/vue.md

 # vue

 Multi-purpose CLI for Vue.js.
-Some subcommands such as `vue build` have their own usage documentation.
+Some subcommands such as `build` have their own usage documentation.
 More information: <https://cli.vuejs.org>.

 - Create a new Vue project interactively: